Best Known For

 Believed to have been born in the late 16th century, English explorer Henry Hudson made two unsuccessful sailing voyages in search of an ice-free passage to Asia.
 In 1609, he embarked on a third voyage funded by the Dutch East India Company that took him to the New World and the river that would be given his name.
 On his fourth voyage, Hudson came upon the body of water that would later be called the Hudson Bay.

-Considered one of the world's most famous explorers, Henry Hudson actually never found what he was looking for.
+Considered one of the world's most famous explorers, Henry Hudson, born in England circa 1565, never actually found what he was looking for.
 He spent his career searching for different routes to Asia, but he ended up opening the door to further exploration and settlement of North America.

-Hudson made four journeys in his career—a time when countries and companies competed with each other to find the best ways to reach important trade destinations, especially Asia and India.
+Hudson made four journeys during his career, at a time when countries and companies competed with each other to find the best ways to reach important trade destinations, especially Asia and India.
 In 1607, the Muscovy Company, an English firm, entrusted Hudson to find a northern route to Asia.
 Hudson brought his son John with him on this trip, as well as Robert Juet.
 Juet went on several of Hudson's voyages and recorded these trips in his journals.

 Despite a spring departure, Hudson found himself and his crew battling icy conditions.
 They had a chance to explore some of the islands near Greenland before turning back.
 But the trip was not a total loss, as Hudson reported numerous whales in the region, which opened up a new hunting territory.